ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattClient.md

 #### Server Initiated events

-A characteristic can notify or indicate a property set, and a client may register to this notification or indication from the characteristic.
-When the server updates the characteristic value, the server can also forward the new value to the registered clients.
-The notification/indication mechanism prevents polling from the client, and therefore, minimizes the transactions between a client and a server.
+When a server updates a characteristic value it can forward the new value to any registered clients.
+Clients may register for these updates on a per characteristic basis.
+The updates are sent via notifications (no confirmation from client) or indications (client confirms receipt).
+This mechanism minimises the number of transactions between a client and a server by avoiding polling.

-Registration is made by writing the Client Characteristic Configuration Descriptor, which is present in the characteristic if the notify or indicate properties are set.
-The client discovers that descriptor if it intends to register to server initiated events.
+Clients register for these updates by setting the Client Characteristic Configuration Descriptor (CCCD) value.
+This is an attribute and the client needs to discover its descriptor.
+It is present in the characteristic if its notify or indicate properties are set.

 ### GattClient class reference